Course - Security Management Metrics - IMT4127

 Additional information:

-- The course will be made accessible for both campus and remote students.
+• The course will be made accessible for campus, remote and part-time students.
 Every student is free to choose the pedagogic arrangement form that is best fitted for her/his own requirement.
-The lectures in the course will be mostly given on campus Gjøvik and are open for both categories of students.
-All the lectures will also be available on Internet through NTNU's learning management system (Blackboard) or directly provided via streaming (dependent on availability of class rooms with such availabilities).
+The lectures in the course will be mostly given on campus (Gjøvik) and are open for both categories of students.
+All the lectures will also be available on Internet through NTNU's learning management system (Blackboard).

 Compulsory requirements: